codacy/codacy-checkstyle/docs/description/AvoidNestedBlocks.md

 Rationale: Nested blocks are often leftovers from the debugging process, they confuse the reader.

-For example this Check finds the obsolete braces in
+For example, this check finds the obsolete braces in

     public void guessTheOutput()
     {